Kaxta: History

-The band was founded in 2007 and hasn't stopped working ever since.
+The band was founded in 2007.
 A month after their official formation they recorded their first EP “La cuenta atrás” (The countdown).
 Kaxta started to play some live shows and continued to work until the band’s first album, named: “No soy un bicho raro” (I’m not a weirdo), produced by Álvaro Gandul and Pepe Bao came (pasado) out in 2009.
 Recognized musicians such as/like Manolo Chinato or Juanjo Pizarro collaborated on this first project.

 One of their founding members, Martín, had to leave the band because of some personal problems and was replaced by Dani.
 Rafa Rodriguez (their sound technician) joined the band as their main guitarist to record their second album “Arremeto” (I lash out), released in 2011.
 They toured the country with this album.

 Not only have they accomplished many things they've also been finalists in important competitions like “Antigua Rock”, “Perro Rock” and “el DycRectos”.
 Kaxta has also shared the stage with well-known groups such as Sinkope.

 After playing over 200 shows, the band got back in the studio in 2014 and released their latest album “Centro de Intoxicación” (Habilitation center).

 They have been touring the country since 2008 and have been playing in a huge number of clubs in Spain.
 Also at important festivals as “Viña rock” or “Shikillo”.